patternfly/patternfly-elements/docs/docs/develop/create.md

   The element's source files are located directly in it's package root, in our
   case:
     - `pfe-cool-element.ts` - The element class declaration
-    - `pfe-cool-element.scss` - The element's SASS style module
+    - `pfe-cool-element.css` - The element's CSS style module

   These two files are the most important as they contain the actual element definition.
 In addition, there are a number of config files.
 Do not edit these files